Rubus permixtus

-Rubus permixtus is an uncommon North American species of flowering plant in the rose family.
+Rubus permixtus is a North American species of dewberry in the genus Rubus, a member of the rose family.
 It grows in scattered locations in the north-central and northeastern United States, from Maine south as far as West Virginia plus Michigan and Wisconsin.
 Nowhere is it very common.

 Rubus permixtus is a nearly prostrate shrub that runs along the ground as much as 6 feet (180 cm), with vertical stems arising from those on the ground.
 Fruits are generally black, sweet, and edible.

-The genetics of Rubus is extremely complex, so that it is difficult to decide on which groups should be recognized as species.
-There are many rare species with limited ranges such as this.
-Further study is suggested to clarify the taxonomy.
-Some studies have suggested that R. permixtus may have originated as a hybrid between R. flagellaris and R. hispidus.